eugene-ryu/Prop-and-Legal_Tech/README.md

-# legal_AI
+# PropTech and LegalTech
- an Artificial Intelligence for Legal Tech
+ an Artificial Intelligence for PropTech and LegalTech